 Tobacco and vaping products including Juuls and other electronic cigarettes (e-cigarettes), present health and safety hazards that can have serious consequences for both users and nonusers and the safety and environment of the schools.
-The District prohibits the possession, use, purchase or sale of tobacco and vaping products, including the product marketed by Juul and other e-cigarettes, regardless of whether such products contain tobacco or nicotine, by or to students at any time in a school building; on school buses or other vehicles that are owned, leased or controlled by the

-School District; or at school-sponsored activities that are held off school property.
+The District prohibits the possession, use, purchase or sale of tobacco and vaping products, including the product marketed by Juul and other e-cigarettes, regardless of whether such products contain tobacco or nicotine, by or to students at any time in a school building; on school buses or other vehicles that are owned, leased or controlled by the School District; or at school-sponsored activities that are held off school property.
 Students are prohibited from possessing products marketed and sold as tobacco cessation products or for other therapeutic purposes except as defined by Policy 209.
-Students are also prohibited from possessing any form of medical marijuana at any time in a school building; on school buses or other vehicles that are owned, leased or controlled by the School District; or at school-sponsored activities that are held off school property.
+Students are also prohibited from possessing any form of medical marijuana at any time in a school building; on school buses or other vehicles that are owned, leased or controlled by the School District; or at school-sponsored activities that are owned, leased or controlled by the School District; or at school-sponsored activities that are owned, leased or controlled by the School District; or at school-sponsored activities that are owned, leased or controlled by the School District; or at school-sponsored activities that are owned, leased or controlled by the School District; or at school-sponsored activities that are held off school property.